polprog/w60/README.md

 | TCK (PA14) | SWCLK   | P20 pin 1  |
 | TRST (PB4) |         | P11 "DAT"  |

+No successful JTAG or SWD connection has been made so far

 ## Headers